NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Procedure/focalDevice.page.md

 ## <code>{{page-title}}</code>

 A procedure including an implantable device SHOULD use `Procedure.focalDevice` with a reference to the device.
-The resource being referenced SHOULD conform to the [Profile UKCore-Device](https://simplifier.net/hl7fhirukcorer4/ukcoredevice).
+The resource being referenced SHOULD conform to the [UKCore-Device (draft)]("https://simplifier.net/guide/UKCoreImplementationGuideAssetsinDevelopment/Home/ProfilesandExtensions/Profile-UKCore-Device) profile.

 ---